Ian Parks: Biography

 Described by Chiron Review as 'the finest love poet of his generation', Parks was born in Mexborough, then in the West Riding of Yorkshire.
 The son of a miner, Parks grew up during the declining years of the industry - something which was to have a profound effect on his later work.
 His first collection of poems, Gargoyles in Winter was published in 1986, the same year in which he received a Yorkshire Arts Award.

 From 1986 to 1988 he was writer-in-residence at North Riding College, Scarborough.
-He was made a Hawthornden Fellow in 1991 and was awarded a Travelling Fellowship to the USA in 1994, spending most of his year in New England.
+He was made a Hawthornden Fellow in 1991 and was awarded a Travelling Fellowship to the US in 1994, spending most of his year in New England.
 He did research into Chartist poetry in Oxford and was one of the Poetry Society New Poets in 1996.

 He is the editor of Versions of the North: Contemporary Yorkshire Poetry.

-He has taught creative writing at the universities of Sheffield, Oxford, Hull, and Leeds and was Writing Fellow at De Montfort University Leicester from 2012-14.
+He has taught creative writing at the universities of Sheffield, Oxford, Hull, and Leeds and was Writing Fellow at De Montfort University Leicester from 2012 to 2014.

 He was writer in residence at Gladstone's Library in 2012 and currently runs the Read to Write Project in Doncaster.